rebilaz/AiScanner/README.md

 Create a `.env` file based on `.env.example` and provide your Google Cloud project information, optional rate limits, and any proxy configuration required by your environment.
 You can also control which exchange clients are enabled via the `ENABLED_CLIENTS` variable.
 If you need to route requests through a remote browser (e.g. to bypass geo‑restrictions), set `PLAYWRIGHT_WS` to the WebSocket URL of your Playwright server.

+For the CoinGecko worker you may adjust `COINGECKO_RATE_LIMIT` to specify the number of requests allowed per minute (defaults to 50 if unset).

 ## Usage

 Run the main script: